sankhagowit/uda-feed-reader-testing/README.md

 # Installation
 To run the feed reader with the jasmine tests open the index.html file in your browser.
 Scroll to the bottom to see the output of the jasmine tests.
+To view the syntax of the tests please review the file in jasmine/spec/feedreader.js

 # Modifications Made to feedreader.js
 	* Created expectation which loops through each index of the allFeeds array and checks for each object if the component url and name are defined and have are not equal to a length of 0